 There are several toolkits from various sources available online or in print, to help people create and design their own citizen science projects.
 These toolkits tend to be designed to form a set of resources to assist in the various steps a citizen science project must take.
-One example is from The Cornell Lab of Ornithology, this lab is based around bird ecology and as a result, although the toolkit is stated to be aimed at an interdisciplinary field, the resources tend to be pulled from ecology and conservation.
+One example is from The Cornell Lab of Ornithology1, this lab is based around bird ecology and as a result, although the toolkit is stated to be aimed at an interdisciplinary field, the resources are in the majority from ecology and conservation.
 This toolkit is available online and it is broken down into several steps: choose a question, form a team, refine protocols, recruit participants, train participants, accept data, analyse data, disseminate results and measure effects.
 Each step consists of a 'reality check' where expectations of this step are managed and challenges are outlined.
 The steps also include a how-to guide, resources, tools, questions and cases.
-Not all categories within each step have content and many of the resources lead to broken links.
-The tools are also all external links, again many of which are broken or lead to homepages.
+However, at the time of writing the report, not all categories within each step have content and many of the resources lead to broken links.
+The tools themselves are external links, again many of which are broken or lead to homepages making it difficult and time consuming to alight on resources.
+Although there is a section for data analysis, there are no resources or tools to promote data literacy for example, other than general high level tips on data and analysis.